 Recently, I had lost a person in my life who I considered a good friend.
-This person and I did everything together which for me , I did not realize the impact they had on every aspect of my life until the friend was no longer in the picture.
-During the process of losing this friend, I had made and lost others in the process too , which looking back when I made them they were not always in the healthiest situations.
-Like any type of relationship it takes work, but also communication is key in order navaigate how can relate your feelings and concerns to your friends.
+This person and I did everything together.
+I did not realize the impact they had on every aspect of my life until the friend was no longer in the picture.
+During the process of losing this friend, mutual friends made were lost in the process too Now looking back when I made them they were not always in the healthiest situations either.
+Like any type of relationship it takes work, but also communication is key in order to navigate to better help you relate your feelings and concerns to your friends.

 Making friends as an adult is as equally as hard as a child growing up today.
-I hate to say it people just don’t make friends like they used to.
-But how people make friends is no different than when you were a child.
-People are attracted to what you have , if it money, power of some sort or just be able to do things for them.
-You could just be that over all person who has it together everyone wants to be your friend.
-Its hard even in adulthood to make friends and navigate realtaionships with concerns you might just be getting used.
+I hate to say it, people just don’t make friends like they used to.
+But, how people make friends as an adult is no different than when you were a child.
+People are attracted to what you have if its money, power of some sort, or just be able to do things for them.
+You could just be that overall person who has it together where everyone just wants to be your friend.
+It’s hard even in adulthood to make friends and navigate relationships with concerns you might just be getting used to.

-With my recent friendship breakup, the impact it had on my children is what cause a concern for me.
-I am momma bear and I protect my cubs from pain and hurt.
-When they see mom has friends they have friends too.
-When friend leaves without some sort of reasoning in a child mind they can look how they should be navigating realationships with their own peers.
-Its hard to explain to a child why a person or people are in their life for a moment without telling them the full story.
-In many cases it might seem trival but it may not be something you can explain to your child at that time.
+With my recent friendship breakup, the impact it had on my children is what caused concern for me.
+I am a momma bear and I protect my cubs from pain and hurt.
+When they see their mom has friends they have friends too!
+When a friend leaves without some sort of reasoning in a child’s mind they can look at how they should be navigating relationships with their own peers.
+It’s hard to explain to a child why a person or people are in their life for a moment without telling them the full story.
+In many cases, it might seem trivial, but it may not be something you can explain to your child at that time.

 Today, I want to teach my daughter and son ways I could have made these relationships better.
-Could they have changed the outcome as to what would have happened?
-These are questions I ask myself everyday but what I want is for my children to know how to navigate relationship and not get hurt.
-For me these tips are ways I help my children to establish a better connection for he right way to have healthy friendships.
+Could that have changed the outcome as to what would have happened?
+These are questions I ask myself every day, but what I want is for my children to know how to navigate relationships and not get hurt.
+For me, these tips are ways I help my children to establish a better connection for the right way to have healthy friendships.

 All these tips are ones I should have used in my recent relationships.
-Its one of those things you do live in learn.
-I have learned from my relationships is that in order to protect from getting in to futher unhealthy relationships is to use these tips and teach my kids before they have unhealthy one’s themselves.
+It’s one of those things you do live and learn.
+What I have learned from these relationships is, that in order to protect my children from getting into further unhealthy relationships is to incorporate these tips into my personal relationships so they can model healthy ones themselves.

-So tell me, what are some tips you use with your children in order to navigate through a healthy friendships?
+So tell me, what are some tips you use with your children in order to help them navigate through healthy friendships?